wandb/docs/docs/guides/launch/intro.md

 ## What is Launch?

-W&B Launch introduces a connective layer between machine learning practioners and the high-scale, specialized hardware that powers modern machine learning workflows.
-ML practitioners shouldn't feel friction when they scale up training to from their desktop to GPUs, when they run intensive model evaluation suites, and when they transfer models for production inference--and with W&B Launch, they don't have to.
+W&B Launch introduces a connective layer between machine learning practitioner and the high-scale, specialized hardware that powers modern machine learning workflows.

+Easily scale training from your desktop to GPUs such as when you run intensive model evaluation suites or transfer models for production inference.

 ![](/images/launch/ready_to_launch.png)